-In recent years, the Academy has developed its links with the community in areas of voluntary activity to such an extent that a Community Service Co-ordinator was appointed.
-A growing number of pupils across the year groups are involved in initiatives that see significant work being done from visiting the elderly to working with young learners in IT classes, to supporting environmental works and village regeneration.
+In recent years, the Academy has developed its links with the community in areas of voluntary activity to such an extent that a staff Community Service Co-ordinator was appointed.
+A growing number of pupils across the year groups are involved in initiatives that see significant work being done from visiting the elderly in regular lunch clubs, to working with disabled learners in IT classes, to supporting environmental works and village regeneration.